sunilagrya/action-tunnel/README.md

 Now the client request has been established.
 You can try the below command to hit port 3000<br />
 `curl hello.localhost:8080`

+Note: In local this will work in Postman or curl.
+It won't work on browser because **subdomain** is not valid domain.
+You can add your local url to `/etc/hosts` it will work.

 ____
 To run in production